Contact: David Eaker, 435-772-7811

 Contact: Claire Crow, 435-772-0212

-Climbing routes on cliffs used by nesting peregrine falcons at Zion National Park will be temporarily closed on March 1, 2010, in order to protect the nesting success of this bird which is in recovery from “endangered species” status.
-The closing date is based on analysis of information collected from 2001-2009 regarding the peregrines’ arrival time to their nesting cliffs in the park.
+Climbing routes on cliffs used by nesting Peregrine Falcons at Zion National Park will be temporarily closed beginning March 1, 2011, in order to protect the nesting success of this bird which is in recovery from "endangered species" status.
+The closing date is based on analysis of information collected from 2001-2010 regarding the peregrines' arrival time to their nesting cliffs in the park.

-The following cliffs will be closed to climbing beginning March 1, 2010: Mount Kinesava, Streaked Wall, Sentinel, Mountain of the Sun, Great White Throne (beyond single and double-pitched climbs), Cable Mountain, Isaac (in Court of the Patriarchs), North Twin Brother, Middle Fork of Taylor Creek, Angels Landing and Tunnel West.
+The following cliffs will be closed to climbing beginning March 1, 2011: Angels Landing, Cable Mountain, Great White Throne (beyond single and double-pitched climbs), Isaac (in Court of the Patriarchs), Sentinel, Mountain of the Sun, North Twin Brother, Tunnel West, East Temple, Mount Spry, Streaked Wall, Mount Kinesava and Middle Fork of Taylor Creek.
 All other cliffs are open to climbing.

-Park biologists will continue to monitor nesting activity of peregrine falcons in the park throughout the 2010 breeding season.
-Climbing routes that were previously used for nesting by peregrines, but are not being used this year, will be re-opened in May.
-Cliffs used by nesting peregrines this year will be monitored until the chicks fledge, usually in late July, and then reopened.
+Park biologists will continue to monitor the nesting activity of Peregrine Falcons in the park throughout the 2011 breeding season.
+Cliffs that were previously used for nesting by peregrines, but are not being used this year, will be re-opened in May.
+Those cliffs being used by nesting peregrines this year will be monitored until the chicks fledge, usually in late July, and then will be reopened to climbing.

-Zion National Park is home to a high concentration of breeding peregrine falcons each spring and summer.
-From the mid-1960’s through the 1990’s, these magnificent birds of prey were listed as an “endangered species” under the Endangered Species Act.
-Fortunately, peregrine populations have recovered across North America and the species was removed from the list in 1999.
+Zion National Park is home to a high concentration of breeding Peregrine Falcons each spring and summer.
+These magnificent birds of prey were listed as an "endangered species" in 1970 under the Endangered Species Act.
+Fortunately, peregrine populations recovered across North America and the species was delisted in 1999.
 Zion National Park has been and continues to be an important sanctuary for peregrines and other species.
-Even when peregrine populations were plummeting elsewhere, peregrines have continued to successfully nest and raise their young on the tall cliffs found in many canyons in the park.
-Historically, Zion National Park has hosted 18 known territories used by breeding peregrine falcons.
-In some locations in the park, peregrine falcon nesting cliffs also host popular climbing routes.
+Even when peregrine populations were declining elsewhere, they continued to successfully nest and raise their young on the tall cliffs found in many canyons in the park.
+Historically, Zion National Park has hosted breeding Peregrine Falcons in 18 known territories.
+Some of the park's most popular climbing routes are located on Peregrine Falcon nesting cliffs.

 Last updated: February 24, 2015